bd2kccd/bd2kccd.github.io/README.md

 ## 8. Sending a Pull Request for Changes Review

-Once everything looks good in your local development server, push them to Github and then send a new pull request based on the master so your cahnges will be reviewed before merging into the master branch.
-And once it's merged successfully, you'll be able to see the updated Github Pages site at https://bd2kccd.github.io/stage
+Once everything looks good in your local development server, push them to your branch on Github.
+Then create a new pull request based on the master branch so your cahnges will be reviewed before merging into the master branch.
+And once it's merged successfully, you'll be able to see the updated Github Pages site at https://bd2kccd.github.io/stage for all ther team members to review on a live staging site.

-##9.
-Pushing to Production Site
+## 9. Pushing to Production Site

 The owner of this repo will build the production site based on the review results by using